-A group of Salford councillors have called for immediate action after multiple flooding incidents, including major incidents in 2023, New Year’s Day 2025, and again over the past weekend.
+A group of Salford councillors have written calling for immediate action after multiple flooding incidents in the Peel Green area, including over the past weekend, on New Year’s Day 2025 and in 2023.

 It has been suggested that the flooding is linked to issues within the United Utilities sewer infrastructure.